 The Russian Tax Code allows for a "look through" approach to withholding tax, i.e. double tax treaty benefits shall be still available to the actual beneficial owner of income coming from Russian sources in case the first recipient of such income does not satisfy beneficial ownership criteria and, therefore, is not subject to double tax treaty relief.
 In this case the actual beneficial owner of such income may be entitled to double tax treaty relief, subject to certain conditions stipulated in articles 7 and 312 of the Russian Tax Code, provided it is a tax resident of the jurisdiction, which has a double tax treaty with Russia.
 If the actual beneficial owner is a Russian tax resident or is a resident of the jurisdiction with no double tax treaty with Russia in place, provisions of the Russian Tax Code shall apply.
 Before 2019 there was uncertainty, whether the "look through" approach could be applied in relation to any type of income other than dividends.
 Since 2019 it is specifically allowed by the Russian Tax Code.
+Furthermore, based on the recent court practice, in case the tax authorities successfully challenge the beneficiary status of the income recipient that was initially claimed by the tax payer as a beneficial owner, the application of a look-through approach to another person in the chain will likely be rejected by the tax authorities and domestic Russian withholding tax rate would be applied.

-On November 4, 2014 the Russian President signed Federal Law No. 325-FZ ratifying the multilateral Convention on Mutual Administrative Assistance in Tax Matters developed by the Council of Europe and the OECD, which the Russian Federation signed in 2011.
+On November 4, 2014 the Russian President signed Federal Law No. 325-FZ ratifying the Multilateral Convention on Mutual Administrative Assistance in Tax Matters developed by the Council of Europe and the OECD, which the Russian Federation signed in 2011.
 Ratification of this Convention enables the Russian Federation starting from July 1, 2015 to receive tax information from all participating countries which include, among others, a number of offshore jurisdictions (mutual disclosures to the participating countries are required).
 In particular, this Convention provides for three types of tax information exchange between countries: exchange upon request, automated exchange and voluntary (ad-hoc) exchange.
 Moreover, the Convention offers such instruments as simultaneous tax audits (tax authorities can carry out an audit in their respective territories and then exchange data on the audited group of companies or persons connected with joint interests), as well as foreign tax audits (when a tax audit includes the work of foreign tax authorities).
 The Convention also foresees mutual assistance of states to collect taxes within their respective territories.